sfcgeorge/vector_salad/README.md

 1. Fork it ( https://github.com/sfcgeorge/vector_salad/fork )
 2. Create your feature branch (`git checkout -b my-new-feature`)
+3. Run tests (all `rake` or an individual test `rake test:example[circles]`)
-3. Commit your changes (`git commit -am 'Add some feature'`)
+4. Commit your changes (`git commit -am 'Add some feature'`)
-4. Push to the branch (`git push origin my-new-feature`)
+5. Push to the branch (`git push origin my-new-feature`)
-5. Create a new Pull Request
+6. Create a new Pull Request

+## Testing

+The test suite is automatically generated from examples for integration testing.
+Here's how it works.
+Each example in the /examples folder was manually created, run, and visually inspected for correctness (both the image and SVG output).
+The test suite re-runs all of the examples comparing the new SVG output with the old expected output to make sure nothing has changed.

+The whole suite can be run with `rake test` or just `rake`.
+They should all pass, of course.
+You can see more details including execution time with `rake test TESTOPTS="-v"`.

+An individual example test can be run with `rake test:example[circles]`.
+The name in the square brackets must be the name of a .rb file in the /examples folder.
+It can also be a partial "starts with" name, e.g. `rake test:example[circle]` will match both "circle_line_segments" and "circles".

+Several of the examples use randomness.
+If you re-run those examples then the output will change each time, this is expected and great for demos.
+You must not commit this changed output though as the corresponding test will then fail.
+When the examples were initially created and when running the tests randomness is seeded to 1 (`srand 1`) so that they don't change.
+If you do need to change behaviour or add an example using randomness, please add `srand 1` at the top of the example, run it, then remove the `srand` line.